For daily wit & wisdom, sign up for the Almanac newsletter.

 The soil test service will also give you not only the results but alo recommendations and solutions with suggested materials to add to your soil.|

 For example, you may need to adjust the soil pH (the soil’s acidity/alkalinity).
 A proper pH is important for nutrient availability to plants.
 Most vegetables grow best in soils that are slightly acid, falling between the 6.0 and 7.0 range on the pH scale.
 Add lime if you need to raise the pH and sulfur to lower it to within these levels.
 (NOTE: Do not just add lime or sulfur without knowing your pH.
 This would be detrimental to your plants.)
-Since we burn wood, we usually use them instead of lime to sweeten the soil.
+If you burn wood, you can use ashes them instead of lime to sweeten the soil.

 A basic soil test usually measures phosphorus, potassium, soil pH, and organic matter.
 It can take years to get the levels of pH, potassium, calcium, magnesium, and phosphorus in garden soil up to the optimum levels.
 See more about NPK Ratios And What This Means.

 Happiness is a positive soil test, one that lets you know that you have been doing something right.
-This year in our garden, we got the best soil test results ever!
-Everything is in the optimal to high range meaning we can ease off on applying amendments.
-I’m glad to have this report from the extension service to go by since too much of a good thing can do more harm than good.
+If everything comes back in the optimal to high range, you can happily ease off on applying amendments.
+Too much of a good thing can do more harm than good.

 Nitrogen: Spread 2 pounds of nitrogen per 1,000 square feet using either 33 pounds of soybean meal or 15 pounds of dried blood.
 I’ll stick to the soybean meal since the idea of dried blood makes me squeamish!